6. Taxes

 However, Denmark actually categorizes this into three income types:

-• Aktieindkomst (Eng: Stock Income): Income generated from these investments is taxed at a progressive rate.
-Profit, up to 61.000 DKK (80.000 DKK starting in 2025) is taxed at 27% - thereafter, you will be taxed at 42%.
-A married couple can combine the total of their profit upper limit, resulting in a limit of 122.000 (160.000 DKK starting in 2025) before being taxed at 42%.
+- Aktieindkomst (Eng: Stock Income): Income generated from these investments is taxed at a progressive rate.
+Profit, up to 67.500 DKK (in 2025) is taxed at 27% - thereafter, you will be taxed at 42%.
+Married couples can combine the total of their upper limit, resulting in a limit of 135.000 (in 2025) before being taxed at 42%.
 "Aktieindkomst" includes the following products:

-• ETFs, Mutual Funds and Danish Funds that are on SKAT's positive list
+- Investments in ETFs, mutual funds, and Danish funds listed on SKAT's positive list

-• Kapitalindkomst (Eng: Capital Income): All other investment income (e.g. interests generated from saving accounts) or securities not on SKAT's positive list, are taxed as "Kapitalindkomst".
-Here, the total net amount of all of them is what you are taxed on, but is also affected by your "Personal Income".
-For example, if you've received +5.000 DKK interest from a savings account, but had to pay -1.000 DKK in interest for a bank loan, then you only pay taxes on 4.000 DKK.
-The rate depends on the net amount:
+- Kapitalindkomst (Eng: Capital Income): All other investment income (e.g. interests generated from saving accounts) or securities not on SKAT's positive list, are taxed as "Kapitalindkomst".
+Here, the total net amount of all of them is what you are taxed on.
+For example, if you've received +5.000 DKK interest from a savings account (Dk: Opsparingskonto), but had to pay -1.000 DKK in interest for a bank loan, then you only pay taxes on 4.000 DKK.
+The applicable tax rates for 2025 are as follows:

 When do you pay taxes?